OctopusDeploy/blog/blog/2021-06/devops-documentation/index.md

 ![DevOps practices power Octopus documentation](devops_documentation_2020.png)

-We recently added detailed end-to-end CI/CD guides to the [Octopus documentation](https://octopus.com/docs/guides) to help teams configure their delivery pipelines.
+We have detailed end-to-end CI/CD guides to the [Octopus documentation](https://octopus.com/docs/guides) to help teams configure their delivery pipelines.
 We applied DevOps principles to the process of software documentation that allowed us to create useful step-by-step guides, with automated screenshots and screencasts of each scenario being documented.

 If you’ve ever tried supporting a friend, colleague, or customer with a technical issue over the phone, you know how inefficient that conversation can be: